Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 5

 Some families include carve-outs for planned events, established childcare arrangements, or short visits with trusted relatives.
-The goal is not to block a child’s relationship with extended family.
-The goal is to avoid unnecessary surrogate care when a parent is reasonably available.

 Common Pitfalls to Avoid